 How will I get my vaccine?

-GPs and other practice staff are working hard to vaccinate as many people in this group as quickly as possible, and during January many more people will be invited in, but it is only the start of the vaccination programme and it will take some time to work through everyone.
+GPs and other practice staff are working hard to vaccinate as many people as quickly as possible, but it will take some time to work through everyone.

 It is also important that anyone who has had the vaccine continues to follow government guidance on social distancing and wearing a mask as well as the additional measures in place where they live.

 Why you have to wait for your COVID-19 vaccine